 I’ll work to provide small businesses access to credit, capital and contracts to compete against big business.

 By providing more tax cuts, federal and supply chain contracts with major companies, we can help small businesses flourish in CA50.
 Small businesses create 2/3 new American jobs, helping small businesses thrive is the best way to stimulate local economies throughout our district.

 Small businesses are the lifeblood of our American economy and way of life, creating two-thirds of all new jobs.
 To keep the economy roaring and jobs growing, we have to invest in actual job creators.

 In congress, I’ll help local businesses gain more access to credit, capital, and compete for contracts both through the SBA and industry supply chains.

 We can create a 21st century economy that works for everyone.
 But first, we need to end the most burdensome and expensive welfare program in the United States: Corporate welfare.

-Today, hundreds of billions of middle class taxpayers dollars are going to large companies that aren’t being reinvested into working people.
-Instead, middle class taxes are being spent by major corporations to ship jobs abroad, replace American workers with automation, and provide an advantage over small local business owners struggling to compete in a global economy.
+Today, hundreds of billions of middle class taxpayer dollars are going to big corporations, like unaccountable pharmaceutical companies that jack-up prices for live-saving prescription drugs.
+Middle class taxes are being spent by big corporations to ship jobs abroad, replace American workers with automation, and provide an advantage over small local business owners struggling to compete in a global economy.

 Rather than these massive corporate giveaways, I’ll push to provide tax breaks and invest in small businesses to create more jobs, spur homegrown innovation, and increase local consumer confidence that allows economic activity to circulate throughout our district.